 The scenario is like the edge of a globe where one sees a hand trying to hold onto the ground to avoid the abyss while there are legs floating around the globe.
 In other words, I was preparing for a step that would cost me friendships and probably lead me to stand alone, which also proved to be true within the next two years.

 Using my left hand as a motif was a powerful awareness-raising exercise for me.
-I had since, since I, as a 14 year old, been affected by the cerebral haemorrhage, sought to hide and keep secret the small deviations that my left hand had.
+I had since, since I, as a 14 year old, because of an accident been affected by small deviations at my left hand.
 So my hand, which was undoubtedly my tenderest point, had suddenly wanted to paint so deformed that no one could mistake the deformity unless it was explained as a kind of surrealistic event.
 During that time, I studied Freud's dream interpretation and was thrilled with Salvador Dali, so it was not distant to attribute the motive to surrealistic ideas, but even I had inner certainty about what it was really about.

 During the night while working with my painting, I had a very powerful visual dream that told me to take my painting equipment, stereo and books and leave the girl I lived with, leave my teacher training and start a new life as artist.

 As dreamed I did and moved into the collective Frigrunden, where other artists, musicians and hippie types lived.
 Here my life begins as a full-time artist.
 I have never added any kind of deformation to the deformed hand, but continued to attach to the motif some surrealistic meanings and unfortunately I also continued to hide my hand from the outside world.
 It is not until now at the age of 51 that I allow myself to give my hand the right meaning: Only now do I recognize that with the painting I opened a valve or a channel that I have been able to and can communicate with without putting concrete words on.
 It was already such a good feeling that I couldn't do anything but dedicate my life to doing just that.
-The painting was a replacement for the psychologist when Jegaldrig received psychological treatment after my brain haemorrhage.
 So I started my life as an artist because I couldn't do anything else, and the same is true today.
 To express myself visually is a basic need, it is my way of dealing with life, my navigator in an eternal chaos.